jamesmorgan/docs/usage/limitations.md

 For now, the payments themselves are trusted.
 In other words, a hub can steal your payment value while the transaction is in-flight.
 You would usually notice if this happened and leave the system with the rest of your funds, so the risk is limited to your payment itself.

 The code for fully noncustodial payments is already in our codebase and is functional.
 We have left it deactivated for now to reduce complexity while we work on improving logic for channel collateralization.
-We plan on reactivating it within the next couple of weeks.

 ### You don’t always have access to your state

 Right now, if you go offline, the hub is the only entity that persists your channel’s state.
 From a usability perspective, this is great because it allows for easy cross-device support and keeps state in sync.
 Obviously, this is bad in the event that the hub goes down and you need to recover your funds from the contract directly using your latest state.

 “Data availability” is a known problem for channels.
 To solve it, we need access to a highly reliable/available decentralized data store.
-Within the next 2–4 weeks, we plan to backup user state on IPFS as a temporary fix.
-We’re still researching a solution that would be effective long term and at scale.
+We’re still researching a solution that would be effective long term and at scale, while in the short to medium term we hope to make use of IPFS for storing latest state while clients are offline.

 ### Link payments and other async payments are trusted